Best Driver For A Slice In 2023 – With Expert Reviews

 RELATED: Lag Shot Golf Trainer Review

 The options manufacturers have available are basically changing the offset of the club to get the ball starting more on-line or down the left, and shifting the weighting of the club head to the heel-side so that the face dynamics through impact produce a closed-face or draw-biased swing.
-And fear not, these drivers all have left handed options that are just as effective at mitigating your slice!
+And fear not, these draw biased drivers all have left handed options that are just as effective at mitigating your slice!

 RELATED: How To Spot Fake Golf Clubs